-A fool-proof method for flavorful, juicy Baked Chicken Breasts every single time!
-With just 10 minutes of hands-on time before going in the oven, they are quick and easy, perfect for meal prep!
+My fool-proof method for flavorful, juicy Baked Chicken Breasts turns out perfect every single time!
+With just 10 minutes of hands-on time before going in the oven, they are quick and easy, great for meal prep!

-Here’s an easy foundational recipe for Baked Chicken Breasts that turn out perfectly cooked and juicy, every single time!
-It’s also a great recipe for meal prep if you want to cook chicken in advance for the busy workweek, pulling it out as you need it.
+As a caterer and chef, chicken was always one of our most highly requested main dishes.
+Here’s my easy foundational recipe for Baked Chicken Breasts that turn out perfectly cooked and juicy every time.
+It’s also a great recipe for meal prep if you want to cook chicken in advance for the busy workweek, pulling it out as needed.

 Baked Chicken Breast Ingredients

-1. Chicken breasts – boneless and skinless!
+• Chicken breasts – boneless and skinless.
 I prefer fresh, organic pasture-raised chicken breasts that are similar in size and smaller in size, 5-7 ounces.

 Baked Chicken Breast- a simple easy recipe for perfectly juicy and flavorful chicken breast, roasted in the oven. #chickenbreast #bakedchicken #easychicken #chickenrecipes #roastedchicken

-2. Cut to a similar size- cut very large breasts into smaller similar-sized pieces, and pound to a similar thickness to ensure even cooking time.
+Step 1: Prep the Chicken.
+Pat the breasts dry.
+Cut to a similar size- cut very large breasts into smaller, similar-sized pieces, and pound to a similar thickness to ensure even cooking time.
 These breasts here are very large, so I cut them in half down into single 6-7 ounce portions.

 Baked Chicken Breast- a simple easy recipe for perfectly juicy and flavorful chicken breast, roasted in the oven. #chickenbreast #bakedchicken #easychicken #chickenrecipes #roastedchicken

-TIP: When baking chicken with the skin on, feel free to use a dry rub.
+CHEF TIP: When baking chicken with the skin on, I prefer a dry rub.
 The skin is naturally oily and fatty will crisp up nicely without any additional oil.

 Baked Chicken Breast- a simple easy recipe for perfectly juicy and flavorful chicken breast, roasted in the oven. #chickenbreast #bakedchicken #easychicken #chickenrecipes #roastedchicken

-In addition to salt and pepper, this Lemon Herb Marinade has lemon zest, granulated garlic, and dried Herbs de Provence.
-Very simple flavors, that can be used in a multitude of ways during the workweek, great for meal prep.
+CHEF TIP 2 : In addition to salt and pepper, this easy marinade includes lemon zest (not lemon juice), garlic, and dried herbs.
+I intentionally use simple flavors that can be used in a multitude of ways during the workweek, perfect for meal prep.
+Brush your flavorful marinade on all sides of the chicken, coating well while the oven heats up.

 Baked Chicken Breast- a simple easy recipe for perfectly juicy and flavorful chicken breast, roasted in the oven. #chickenbreast #bakedchicken #easychicken #chickenrecipes #roastedchicken